Eric McCormack: Early work

 McCormack made his Canadian television debut in the 1986 movie The Boys from Syracuse.
-McCormack moved to Los Angeles and made his American television debut in a 1991 episode of the CBS crime series Top Cops.
+McCormack moved to Los Angeles and made his television debut in the United States in a 1991 episode of the CBS crime series Top Cops.
 He appeared in the 1992 theatrical films The Lost World, based on Conan Doyle's novel of the same name and in its sequel, Return to the Lost World, also released in 1992.
 By 1993, he landed a recurring role as a detective in the crime drama Street Justice.
 Also in 1993, McCormack appeared in the television movie Double, Double, Toil and Trouble, playing Mary-Kate and Ashley Olsen's father.

 He played the role of Colonel Francis Clay Mosby in 42 episodes of the Western television series Lonesome Dove: The Series (1994), which was later renamed Lonesome Dove: The Outlaw Years (1995).
 McCormack commented that it was a "fantastic role".
 In an interview with The Guardian in 2003, he admitted to auditioning "two or three times" for the part of Ross Geller for the situation comedy Friends, which ultimately went to David Schwimmer.
 In 1995, he appeared in the television film The Man Who Wouldn't Die.
 He was cast in the 1997 made-for-television movie Borrowed Hearts, where he portrayed a selfish businessman who learns to love, and in the HBO film Exception to the Rule, in which he played a cheating husband.

 Also in 1997, he had minor roles in the comedy shows Townies, Veronica's Closet, and Ally McBeal.
 Originally, McCormack was scheduled to appear as a series regular in the NBC sitcom Jenny, but was fired after the pilot due to the network cutting his character.
 In addition McCormack had a recurring role in season five of the comedy series The New Adventures of Old Christine, in which he played a therapist and love interest for Julia Louis-Dreyfus's character, Christine.